 - How to Create a Wholesale Channel and Sell to Other Retailers

-- Wholesale Case Study: Bean to Bar to Business: The Story Behind Soul Chocolate
+- Wholesale Case Study: The Story Behind Soul Chocolate

 McClure’s dedicates a significant percentage of its site to community—extra content, recipes (its own and customer generated), and prominent social calls to action.
 Social media is very important to the brand.
 “That’s where our core consumer goes,” says Bob.
 “We want to be engaged with our community because they’re the influencers.
 Word of mouth can take your brand extremely, extremely far, as we’ve seen.”

-Though your business plan may have no room for a physical retail strategy, it’s still important to take your product to the streets—and to the mouths of your potential customers:
+Due to the nature of your product, it’s important to take your brand to the streets—and to the mouths of your potential customers:

 - Generate buzz locally by participating in farmers markets